Scott Morrison: Afghan refugees

 Morrison was also criticised by Gay Alcorn of The Age for not accepting more Afghan refugees, who were fleeing the country after the Taliban seized control of the country in August 2021.
 He agreed to give humanitarian visas to 3,000 Afghan refugees, fewer than other countries such as the United States and the United Kingdom.
 Morrison later determined that more than 3,000 refugees may be accepted, as the original number was a "floor not a ceiling".
 He would later state that he would only resettle refugees who came in through "official channels", and those who came to Australia via boat would not receive permanent residency.

+Advance Australia Fair

+in December 2020, Morrison announced that he would be advising the governor-general to proclaim a change to Advance Australia Fair, changing one word in the opening couplet, from "we are young and free" to "we are one and free", to take effect on 1 January 2021.
+Premier of New South Wales Gladys Berejiklian raised the proposal.

 Eastern Australia floods

 Morrison was heavily condemned for his government's response to the 2022 eastern Australia floods; criticism was levelled against him for campaigning in Perth instead of being present in New South Wales, causing a relief package for flood victims to be delayed, with many critics suggesting that Morrison was prioritising marketing over the flood response.